bldl/emplace-spidermonkey/README.md

   </details>

-  One solution we had, was to check if the entry was in the `Map`, by using `std_has`.
+  One solution we had, was to check if the entry was in the `Map`, by using `Map::has`.
-  The problem with this, is that the function is not currently exposed to self hosted JavaScript™ code.
-The reason for this is seemingly because there has not been any need for the `std_has` method in self-hosted code previously.
+  The problem with this, is that this method is not currently exposed to self hosted JavaScript™ code.
+The reason for this is seemingly because there has not been any need for the `Map::has` method in self-hosted code previously.

+  **Exposing `std_Map_has` to self-hosted code**

   `Selfhosting.cpp`
   ```cpp